HuanLab/JPA/README.md

 # Part 3: MS2 recognition Feature Identification

+Please do not use this function when processing full-scan or DIA data set!
 After PP features have been extracted, MR feature identification can be performed.
 This step is optional.